-We invite you to submit papers (up to 5 pages, excluding references and appendix) in the NeurIPS 2019 format.
+We invite you to submit papers (up to 6 pages, excluding references and appendix) in the NeurIPS 2020 format.
 The focus of the work should relate to biological and/or artificial reinforcement learning.
-The review process will be double-blind and accepted submissions will be presented as talks or posters.
-There will be no proceedings for this workshop, however, authors can opt to have their abstracts posted on the workshop website.
+The review process will be double-blind and accepted submissions will be presented as virtual talks or posters.
+There will be no proceedings for this workshop, however, authors can opt to have their abstracts/papers posted on the workshop website.

-In line with the guidelines defined by the NeurIPS organising committee, we can only accept original work that is not published in the main NeurIPS conference.
-However, we welcome published work from other non-machine learning focused venues, particularly work that has previously appeared in Neuroscience or Cognitive Science venues such as Cosyne, RLDM, CogSci and CCN.
+In line with the guidelines defined by the NeurIPS organising committee, we can only accept work that is not published in the main NeurIPS conference.
+We also welcome published work from other non-machine learning focused venues, particularly work that has previously appeared in Neuroscience or Cognitive Science venues such as Cosyne, RLDM, CogSci and CCN.